 - A fun way to add pillows and fabrics to an eating area

 This time around, we made a few changes.
 First, we decided not to do storage.
 With our new cabinetry, we didn’t need it and it was actually hard to have to move cushions, etc each time we needed something (if you do want storage, I would put things in it that you rarely use).
 Second, we started with our cushion.
 These thick, affordable, french-tufted cushions were our jumping off point.
 This isn’t always on option, but definitely worth considering.
 It was nice to start with a cushion in mind because having one custom made can get pricey.
 (Here is a link with some of my favorite cushion resources).
 The other change we made was the seat height.
 I felt like our last one sat a little too high once the cushion was on (another reason to start with the cushion), so we factored the height of the cushion into our measurements.
+For a complete list of all of our tools that we used for this project and others, see this post.

 TIP: A typical seat height is 18′ off the ground- so minus the height of your cushion from the banquette height